The moon is a beautiful light in the light sky and it is for that reason that many idioms were inspired by this gem.

 - Meaning: To be very sad about something or someone; to be depressed.

-- Use In A Sentence: Stop mooning about Jeff, there are always more fish in the sea.
+- Use In A Sentence: We needed to remind Sophia to stop mooning about Jeff because there are always more fish in the sea.

 12. Bay At The Moon